 This example uses the very strong and fast Advanced Encryption Standard (AES) cipher, at 256 bits strength, using cipher-block chaining (CBC).
 AES is symmetric, which means it uses the same key for encryption and decryption.
 Block ciphers encrypt fixed-size blocks of bits in sequence, and the cyphertext (encrypted text) of each block is used to encrypt the next block.
 We'll talk more about ciphers in a moment.

-Note the -salt option.
+-salt option.
 The salt is a set of random characters that OpenSSL combines with the password to create the encryption and authentication keys.
 This makes dictionary and brute force attacks considerably more difficult.
-Always use the -salt option.
+Always use the

 Decrypt the file this way: